-We’re glad you’ve joined us to help celebrate the World’s oldest continually broadcasting radio station, WWV, as it turns 100 on October 1, 2019 - less than 5 months!
+We’re glad you’ve joined us to help celebrate the World’s oldest continually operating radio station, WWV, as it turns 100 on October 1, 2019 - less than 5 months!

 The National Institute of Standards and Technology (NIST) and the Northern Colorado Amateur Radio Club (NCARC) have reached an agreement and are working together to organize the event.

 The WWV Centennial Special Event Amateur Radio Station, WW0WWV, plans to operate from September 28 through October 2, and we'll need lots of operators to make this happen!

 Northern Colorado is beautiful this time of year, and we hope you'll come for a visit, have a chance to operate a very unique radio station "in the field", and enjoy the company of other hams from across Colorado and around the world.